Valdosta, Georgia: Economy

 Located in the far southern portion of the state, near the Florida line along the Interstate 75 corridor, it is a commercial center of South Georgia with numerous manufacturing plants.
 The surrounding area produces tobacco, naval stores, particularly turpentine, as well as pine lumber and pulpwood.
 According to the Georgia Department of Community Affairs, Valdosta is called the "Naval Stores Capital of the World" because it supplies 80% of the world demand for naval stores.

-In the retailing field, Valdosta has one major regional mall, Valdosta Mall, which features national chain anchor stores like JCPenney, Bed, Bath & Beyond, Buckle, PetSmart, Belk, Old Navy, and Ross Stores.
-Several large stores surround the mall or are near the mall, including Best Buy, Home Depot, Kohl's, Lowe's, Office Max, Target, and Publix.
-Valdosta has other notable shopping areas such as the Historic Downtown area with many local businesses, and the Five Points area which has a Big Lots, Winn-Dixie, and numerous national franchise and local restaurants.
+In the retailing field, Valdosta has one major regional mall, Valdosta Mall, which features national chain anchor stores.
+Several large stores surround the mall or are near the mall.
+Valdosta has other notable shopping areas such as the Historic Downtown area with many local businesses, and the Five Points area which has large retailers and numerous national franchise and local restaurants.
 Moody Air Force Base is located about 10 mi northeast of Valdosta in northern Lowndes County.
 Wild Adventures, a 166 acre theme and water park, is located 10 mi south of the center of Valdosta in rural Lowndes County.
 Wild Adventures is owned by Herschend Family Entertainment.

 Arts and culture

 Public libraries

 The South Georgia Regional Library operates two libraries in Valdosta: Valdosta Lowndes County Library and Mae Wisenbaker McMullen Memorial Southside Library.
 Valdosta Lowndes County Library, with over 32000 sqft of space, houses the administrative offices of the library system.
 Built for $450,000, it first opened in 1968.
 The Mae Wisenbaker McMullen Memorial Southside Library opened on May 31, 1992.
 An area businessperson, J.C.
 McMullen, donated the land used for the Southside Library, which was built as part of a larger library construction program; it was named after Mae Wisenbaker McMullen, the mother of J.C.
 McMullen.

 The first library for African-Americans in Lowndes County began operations in the Walton Building on January 21, 1935, closed in February 1939, and reopened in 1955.
-In 1963 all libraries became available to patrons of all races.
+In 1963, all libraries became available to patrons of all races.